-Apply for the Summer 2016 Accelerated 2-Year J.D.
+Apply for the Summer 2016 J.D.
+Program or the Accelerated 2-Year J.D.
 Degree Program

-Apply Now for the Advanced JD Standing for Foreign Trained Attorneys
+Apply Now for the Fall 2016 Advanced J.D.
+Standing for Foreign Trained Attorneys

 Florida Coastal School of Law enrolls on a rolling admissions basis.
 This means there is no application deadline.
 We encourage prospective students to submit their applications as early as possible to ensure that seats in the upcoming class are available and to take advantage of scholarship opportunities.
 There is also no application fee to apply to Coastal School.